 Remove the top Scope block.
-Press Shift and drag the block if you want to disconnect it from the model but do not want to delete it.
-Cut or delete it using the Edit menu commands or a keystroke.
+If you want to disconnect it from the model, but do not want to delete it, press and hold Shift and drag the block.
+Cut or delete it using Ctrl-X or the Delete key.
 The broken connection appears as a red dotted line.

 When you delete a block that has one input and one output, a prompt appears between the broken connection lines.
 Click the prompt to connect the signals.

 Add a To Workspace block to the model at the end of the broken connection.
 The To Workspace block outputs the results to a variable in the MATLAB workspace.